-Staff in the College of Agricultural Sciences Office of International Programs are available to help students find the right program and identify financial support.
-Learn more at agsci.psu.edu/international.
+Staff in Ag Sciences Global are available to help students find the right program and identify financial support.
+Learn more at https://agsci.psu.edu/global.

 Office of Global Programs

 The Penn State University Office of Global Programs also offers help in planning an international experience.
 Penn State has more than 180 summer, semester, and full-year programs in more than 45 countries!
 The Office of Global Programs also offers numerous other short-term, faculty-led programs.
 With all these options, it is possible for students in nearly any discipline to study abroad.
 A listing of these programs may be found at global.psu.edu.
 In addition, Penn State accepts transfer credits from many other programs.